jamesjoshuahill/jamesjoshuahill.github.io/_posts/2013-12-18-makers-academy-q-and-a.md

 ### Any other advice about interviewing for a dev role for all our graduates?

 Developers work with ideas and people, then they write code.
 The first two are much harder than writing code!
 The coding test is your chance to express yourself clearly in code and the interview is your chance to do the same in person.
-There is a lot written about teamwork… I aim to care for every person in the team.
+There is a lot written about teamwork&hellip;I aim to care for every person in the team.
 Genuine care is unmistakable.